KSP-KOS/KOS/doc/source/general/telnet.rst

   they are being stretched, the attempt to keep them the same size causes them to effectively "argue" back and forth with each other, constantly changing each other's size.
-If you experience this problem (your terminal window will be fliping back and forth between two different sizes, resizing itself over and over again in a neverending loop), you can try to get out of it by issuing a hardcoded command to set the terminal size, such as::
+If you experience this problem (your terminal window will be flipping back and forth between two different sizes, resizing itself over and over again in a neverending loop), you can try to get out of it by issuing a hardcoded command to set the terminal size, such as::